LiangShi369/SimPaths/documentation/flowcharts/automation.md

 D:\CeMPA\SimPaths
 ```

+If your clone is elsewhere, replace `D:\CeMPA\SimPaths` in the commands with your clone path.

 ### 2.6 Choose a Git Review Tool

 GitHub Desktop is not required, but it is a beginner-friendly way to review and commit the documentation changes produced by the automation.